dolphinnext/rnaseq/docs/usage.md

 If you prefer, you can use [HISAT2](https://ccb.jhu.edu/software/hisat2/index.shtml) or TOPHAT2 as the alignment tool instead.
 Both tools developed by the same group, and HISAT2 has a much smaller memory footprint.

-You can choose multiple aligner to compare their results by enabling/disabling following parameters To enable HISAT2  : `--run_HISAT2 yes`
+You can choose multiple aligner to compare their results by enabling/disabling following parameters:
+To enable HISAT2  : `--run_HISAT2 yes`
 To disable HISAT2 : `--run_HISAT2 no`
 To enable STAR    : `--run_STAR yes`